Ephigenia/jquery.slideShow/README.md

   custom callback called when a slide is clicked
 * `gotoSlide` [callback]
   custom callback called when a new slide is triggered
+* `mousePause` [boolean]
+  set to true if you want to pause the animation on mouse hover over a slide

 # UPDATES/FEEDBACK & BUGS